mleftwich/TechTakes/README.md

   ## Contributing
-   Reach out through the email below
+   If you'd like to contribute, reach out through the email below

   ## Guidelines